davidcwhitney/Excel-dynamic-array-RSG/README.md

 ### Code
 ```
-\\Inputs -- NOTE no parameter is optional but all have default values, so the formula may be written =Random_String_Generator(, , , , , , ):
+\\Inputs -- min and max ANSI code, min and max string length, count of output strings, alpha case, ANSI range.:
 \\
-\\min and max ANSI code, min and max string length, count of output strings, alpha case, ANSI range.
+\\NOTE no parameter is optional but all have default values, so the formula may be written =Random_String_Generator(, , , , , , )
 \\
 \\Alpha case only has effect when those characters are in the custom or predefined range selected.
 I
 \\